treffynnon/whereby-com-helper-browser-extension/README.md

 * Apply those defaults to links that you open/follow automatically
 * Keep a list of links to your favourite meeting rooms

-## In the Google Chromestore
+## In the Google Chrome webstore

-Install the extension from the Google Chrome store: https://chrome.google.com/webstore/detail/appearin-meeting-room-hel/kamcahcpkdbdhphbnhblmcgemhbhbohm
+Install the extension from the Google Chrome webstore: https://chrome.google.com/webstore/detail/appearin-meeting-room-hel/kamcahcpkdbdhphbnhblmcgemhbhbohm

 ## Building the extension